nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Format:** `delete <index>`

-Deletes the specified module given by its **index** when in the module workspace.
+Deletes the specified module given by its **index** when in the module management workspace.

+> ❗ When the specified module is being deleted, all contents in its folder will be wiped.

 Example: `delete 1`